babashka/nbb/doc/bundle/README.md

 shebang to this file, make it executable and then distribute it.
 Or you can use [pkg](https://github.com/vercel/pkg) to make a self-contained executable.

+On Windows, you can use `npm install -D wrap-cmd` and then `npx wrap-cmd dist/index.js` to create a wrapper `.cmd` file.

 ## Pkg